Deankinyua/workflows/README.md

 # workflows

-1. Understanding how Github workflows and actions work
+1. Understanding how GitHub workflows and actions work
 2. Runners are the environment in which the jobs get executed